elpassion/til/ruby/wrap-array-elements-shorthand.md

 [1, 2, 3].each { |number| puts number }
 ```

 Actually, it's not only for *wrapping* Array elements.
-You can use any method (of any Class or Object) to call it like it were a block.
+You can use any method (of any Class or Object) to pass it to any iterator like it were a block.

 More fancy examples: